SamAinsworth/reproduce-ghostminion-paper/README.md

 ./build.sh
 ```

 To compile SPEC CPU2006, first place your SPEC .iso file (other images can be used by modifying the build_spec06.sh script first) in the root directory of the repository (next to the file 'PLACE_SPEC_ISO_HERE').
+The instructions here assume V1.0 -- see Troubleshooting below to modify it to work with V1.2

 Name it "cpu2006.iso" or change the script as appropriate.